Handwriting and Writing

 Let me first say there is a large difference with being able to handwrite letters legibly and being able to create a written text.

-The aim to improve a child’s handwriting is a common reason why children, with and without diagnosed medical conditions, receive Physiotherapy.
+The aim to improve a child’s handwriting is a common reason why children, with and without diagnosed medical conditions, receive Physiotherapy or Occupational Therapy.

 Handwriting is a complex process of managing written language by coordinating the eyes, arms, hands, pencil grip, letter formation, and body posture.
 It is an advanced skill that requires the application of visual, cognitive, motor and sensory abilities.
 How a child’s handwriting evolves can commonly assist in indicating if there are any developmental or learning difficulties present.

 While a child’s school teacher is chiefly responsible for directing handwriting skills, Move to Learn- Paediatric Physiotherapy can help to regulate any areas of difficulty such as: core strength, fine motor control, sensory processing, postural or visual perceptual, that may be present and that are impacting the development of your child's handwriting.

 The development of a child's handwriting can provide clues to developmental problems that could hinder a child's learning because teachers depend on written work to measure how well a child is learning.